pandeyyyy/Guwahati_Bus_Planner/README.md

 - **Find Shortest Path:** Allows users to input a starting and ending bus stop to find the shortest route between them.
 - **Route Optimization:** Uses Dijkstra's algorithm to calculate the shortest path based on real-time bus stop data.
-- **Interactive Map:** A user-friendly interface displaying bus stops, routes, and the shortest paths between stops.
+- **Route List:** Displays available routes and the shortest paths between bus stops in a clear and organized format.
 - **Search Stops:** Users can search for bus stops and view available routes from each one.